GeoNode/geonode/docs_2.0/tutorials/deploy_config.rst

 	Alias /static/ /home/barbara/geonode/geonode/static_root/

-Now reload apache2 again using ``sudo service apache2 reload`` again and visit localhost/admin.
+Now reload apache2 again using ``sudo service apache2 reload`` and visit localhost/admin.
 Now you should be able to see this

 .. figure:: img/django_admin_interface.PNG